TmoreiraBR/PhD-Thesis-codes/README.md

 **Examples of real-time prediction-free control optimisation solutions (C#/Unity3D/Unity ML-Agents):**

-Continuous control, Proximal Policy Optimisation (PPO) solution (Added - Under revision) - Swansea Bay Tidal Lagoon, without pumping
+Continuous control, Proximal Policy Optimisation (PPO) solution (Added - Under revision) - Swansea Bay Tidal Lagoon, without pumping (To be added)

-Discrete control, Proximal Policy Optimisation (PPO) solution (To be added) - La Rance Tidal Barrage, with pumping Hybrid control, Proximal Policy Optimisation (PPO) solution (To be added) - Swansea Bay Tidal Lagoon, with pumping
+Discrete control, Proximal Policy Optimisation (PPO) solution (To be added) - La Rance Tidal Barrage, with pumping (To be added)

+Hybrid control, Proximal Policy Optimisation (PPO) solution (To be added) - Swansea Bay Tidal Lagoon, with pumping (To be added)

 Please, when using this repository for academic purposes cite the works of: